 Largely due to these changes in farming practices the balance within the ecosystem has been changed.
 There has been, and continues to be, an increase in hazel scrub and a decrease in the species diversity of the winterages.
 Also adding to the increase in the abundance of scrub is the decrease in human pressure on the land e.g. people taking wood for fuel, cooking, thatching etc. There is also less available time to manage the land in its traditional way.
 Many members of the farming community would like to spend more time on their land but the reality of economics prohibits this.

 There is currently a ‘Life’ funded project taking place in the Burren, titled “Farming for Conservation in the Burren”.
-This project is looking at the current farming management of the region and trying to develop a sustainable farming system that is also beneficial to conservation.
-This is due to run until 2009.
+The programme is a pioneering agri-environmental programme which aims to conserve and support the heritage, environment and communities of the Burren.